pass-culture/pass-culture-app-native/doc/installation/iOS.md

 We use [bundler][2] to install our Ruby gems.
 You can install it with `gem install bundler`.

-Now you can install Cocoapods with `bundle install`.
+Now you can install CocoaPods with `bundle install`.
 This will install the gems.

 To install the pods, and create the Pods folder, run: